appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ## Notary Agent - Claim Graph and Transparency Log

 In the Vesper ecosystem, Claim Agents issue claims about the Subject Entity.
-To ensure trust and accountability between Claim Agents, all interactions are governed by the Notary Agent, which internally operates two key services: the Claim Graph and the Transparency Log.
+To ensure trust and accountability between Claim Agents and Subject Entities, all interactions are notarized to the participants responsible by the Notary Agent, which internally operates two key services: the Claim Graph and the Transparency Log.
+Importantly, these notarizations can be privacy protected using hashes or can be used for public transparency to be monitored for mis-claims made by other Subject Entities and handled through a resolution process that is eco-system specific (and not defined in this document).

 ### Claim Graph